lixiny1/comp423-course-notes/docs/tutorials/go-setup.md

 ``` bash
 git init
 ```
+//You might need to add stuff about creating a remote repo, i'm not totally sure but i did just to be safe

 ## Part 2: Creating a Dev Container

 1. Open up the newly created `hello-comp423` directory in **VS Code**
+// You might add how to do this
 2. Press `Ctrl-Shift-P` (or `Cmd-Shift-P` if on Mac) and search for **Dev Containers: Add Dev Container Configuration Files**
+// There are more boxes that pop up that might be confusing if you dont clarify what to do
 3. Select **Add configuration to workspace** and select **Go** from the dropdown menu.
 This will add a `devcontainer.json` file to your folder!

 ## Part 3: Configuring the Dev Container File